-With regards to decision number PH39/2015, 'Acquisition of Property - 22 Tyldesley Road' Members questioned the type and size of the property acquired for £245,000.
-Councillor Mrs Wright advised that the property had been a small hotel/ bed and breakfast and its purchase had been to enable the continuation of the Rigby Road development.
+With regards to decision number PH39/2015, 'Acquisition of Property - 22 Tyldesley Road', Members questioned the type and size of the property acquired for £245,000.
+Councillor Mrs Wright, Cabinet Member for Housing, Procurement and Income Generation, advised that the property had been a small hotel/ bed and breakfast and its purchase had been to enable the continuation of the Rigby Road development.

 The Committee questioned the budget allocation of the £2,000,000 contribution towards the museum project in regards to executive decision number EX/30/2015.
-Mr Thompson, Director of Resources explained that the funding had been identified over 12 months ago from the Council's earmarked reserves.
+Mr Thompson, Director of Resources, explained that the funding had been identified over 12 months ago from the Council's earmarked reserves and that the project was also being undertaken with Heritage Lottery Funding.

 In relation to executive decision EX/32/2015, 'Funding for a wholly owned Housing Regeneration Company', Members raised questions regarding the transfer of resources from the Council and the rate at which the Council would lend to the company.
-Mr Thompson advised that the transfer of resources from the company would be a mix of loan and equity but that a final decision had yet to be made regarding this.
-He also explained to the Committee that any loan to the Company must be at a commercial loan rate, with the interest rate on the loan being greater than that at which the Council was borrowing the money.
+Mr Thompson advised that the transfer of resources to the company would be a mix of loan and equity but that a final decision had yet to be made regarding this.
+He also explained to the Committee that any loan to the Company must be at a commercial loan rate to avoid State Aid challenge.

-The Committee, in relation to decision number PH43/2015 'Sundry Debt Write Offs' asked whether Members could be provided with the total amount for the 2015/2016 financial year.
+The Committee, in relation to decision number PH43/2015 'Sundry Debt Write Offs', asked whether Members could be provided with the total amount for the 2015/2016 financial year.
 Mr Thompson advised that this information would be provided for Committee Members.

 Further questions were raised by the Committee in relation to executive decision number EX/34/2015 'Acquisition of land for Central Station Site Development'.
 Mr Cavill, Director Place advised that the acquisition was just for the Bonny Street Police station and did not include the law courts.
-It was noted that a new location was required for the law courts before the site could be redeveloped and Mr Cavill advised that a spat of the Growth Deal, the Council was working with the Government in order to acquire the law courts and was working with the Ministry of Justice to find a suitable alternative location.
+It was noted that a new location was required for the law courts before the site could be redeveloped and Mr Cavill advised that as part of the Growth Deal, the Council was working with the Government in order to acquire the law courts and was working with the Ministry of Justice to find a suitable alternative location for them.